-CSREA invites tenured and other long term faculty who have been approved by their home institutions to be on a funded scholarly leave and whose scholarship focuses on race, ethnicity, and/or indigeneity in the United States and work that connects the U.S. to related transnational contexts, to apply to be a Visiting Faculty Fellow for the fall 2022 academic term.
-Fellows will contribute to the intellectual life of CSREA through engaged participation in scholarly and social activities at the Center.
+CSREA invites tenured and other long term faculty who have been approved by their home institutions to be on a funded scholarly leave to apply to be a Visiting Faculty Fellow for the fall 2023 academic term.
+Applicants’ scholarship and proposed project should focus on race, ethnicity, and/or indigeneity in the United States and/or work that connects the U.S. to related transnational contexts.
+Fellows will have access to Brown University resources, have opportunities to present works-in-progress, and will contribute to the intellectual life of CSREA through engaged participation in scholarly and social activities on campus.

 This program is an in-person fall semester fellowship.
 The terms of the program may be subject to change.